octokit/plugin-rest-endpoint-methods.js/docs/users/getSshSigningKeyForAuthenticatedUser.md

 # Get an SSH signing key for the authenticated user

 Gets extended details for an SSH signing key.

-You must authenticate with Basic Authentication, or you must authenticate with OAuth with at least `read:ssh_signing_key` scope.
-For more information, see "[Understanding scopes for OAuth apps](https://docs.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)."
+OAuth app tokens and personal access tokens (classic) need the `read:ssh_signing_key` scope to use this endpoint.

 ```js
 octokit.rest.users.getSshSigningKeyForAuthenticatedUser({